Sex Differences in

 Three.

-Normal variations in hormonal changes in women significantly contribute to explaining sex differences in stress response circuitry in healthy adults which begins post-puberty in early adulthood.
+Normal variations in menstrual cycle changes in women significantly contribute to explaining sex differences in stress response circuitry in healthy adults, which begins post-puberty in early adulthood.
 Women have a natural capacity to regulate the stress response that differs from men.

 Highlighted Works.